DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/2_inheritance.md

 my_turtle.breathe() # I am alive
 ```

-Similarly you can create attributes in the class and override them as well.
+Similarly, you can create attributes in the subclass and override them as well.

 like multilevel inheritance, python also supports multiple inheritance.
 This is used when we want to inherit from multiple classes.